katiekr/Senior-Design-Solar-Maximum/User Documentation/FAQ.md

 >
 > **Is the device waterproof?**
 >
 > > *A housing is required for waterproofing the electronics.
 Exposing the board or wire connectors to the elements will likely damage it.
-You can either make one by hand or download the 3D print files [here](https://github.com/cabledc/Senior-Design-Solar-Maximum/tree/main/3D%20Printer%20Files).
-Guide for attaching 3D printed the housing is [here](https://github.com/cabledc/Senior-Design-Solar-Maximum/blob/main/User%20Documentation/3D%20Printed%20Housing%20Setup.md)*
+This prototype does not include any housing.
 >
 > **Does my operating system matter for setup?**
 >